 It’s also known as a figure of speech because you don’t take the literal meaning.

 Like when a teacher tells a quiet class, “Don’t everyone speak at once!”

 Sarcasm is a form of verbal irony, but not all examples of verbal irony are sarcasm.

 So what’s the difference?

-So when someone laughs at your shoes and says, “Nice shoes, dork,” that’s sarcasm — but it’s also verbal irony since the intended meaning is, “Your shoes look silly.”
+So when someone laughs at your shoes and says, “Nice shoes, dork,” that’s sarcasm — but it’s also verbal irony since the underlying meaning is, “Your shoes look silly.”

 Verbal irony by itself, though, doesn’t have to be mocking.

 Like when two people are walking in the rain and one person says to the other, “Well, at least the weather is nice.”